ntmbayfield/g88-lecture-docs/Computer Science/OOP/Inheritance_Encapsulation.md

 ---

-#A prototype is a actual working object.
+#A prototype is an actual working object.

 ---